SanchitAjmera/ETHena/README.md

 ```python3
 python3 GUI.py
 ```
 this will open up the ETHena GUI where your trading preferences can be entered.
+Please enter the name you entered into the apiKeys.go file or select it from the drop-down menu.
+The GUI allows you to weight 4 different strategies from 1 to 9.
+The weighting of each strategy will determine it's importance when making a decision to buy or sell crytocurrency.
+Move the slider to the desired level for each strategy - 0 weighting means it will not be used to execute trades.
+The recommanded setting are 1 on the RSI only.
+Please enter a time interval, which will be how often the bot decides to whether to trade or not.
+Our recommended value for this is 20 seconds.
+Finally, browse your files and select the main.go file within src/go/main/ and click run to start ETHena.

 <p align="center">
   <img src="https://github.com/SanchitAjmera/ETHena/blob/master/docs/images/GUI-Image.png" width="40%">